huonw/huonw.github.io/_posts/2015-05-08-finding-closure-in-rust.md

 ## How do real closures work?

-Just like that (plus a little more flexibility and syntactic sugar).
+Just like that, plus a little more flexibility and syntactic sugar.
 The real definition of `Option::map` is:

 {% highlight rust linenos=table %}
 impl<X> Option<X> {